Royal Style and Titles Act: Background

 Until the early part of the 20th century, the monarch's title throughout the British Empire was determined exclusively by the Parliament of the United Kingdom.
 As the Dominions gained importance, the British government began to consult their governments on how the monarch should be titled.
 By 1926, following the issuance of the Balfour Declaration, it was determined that the changes in the nature of the Empire needed to be reflected in King George V's title.
 This led to the Royal and Parliamentary Titles Act 1927; though, again, this applied one title to the King across the whole Empire.
 The preamble to the Statute of Westminster 1931 established the convention requiring the consent of all the Dominions' parliaments, as well as that of the United Kingdom, to any alterations to the monarch's style and title.
 It had been decided among the realms in 1949 that each should have its own monarchical title, but with common elements.
 Which elements, however, was not determined after the accession of Elizabeth II as queen in February 1952.
 The parliament of each then-realm of the Commonwealth passed its own Royal Style and Titles Act before Elizabeth's coronation in June of the following year.

 Antigua and Barbuda

 The Royal Titles Act, 1981, passed by the Parliament of Antigua and Barbuda, gave that body's assent to the adoption of a title by the monarch of Antigua and Barbuda.
 After the Governor-General's proclamation dated 11 February 1982, the sovereign's official title was Elizabeth the Second, by the Grace of God, Queen of Antigua and Barbuda and of Her other Realms and Territories, Head of the Commonwealth.

 Australia

-The Parliament of Australia passed in 1953 a Royal Style and Titles Act, giving the Australian monarch, then Elizabeth II, the title Elizabeth the Second, by the Grace of God Queen of the United Kingdom, Australia and Her other Realms and Territories, Head of the Commonwealth, Defender of the Faith.
-This was replaced by a new act in 1973 to remove the reference to the United Kingdom and the term defender of the faith.
+The Parliament of Australia passed the Royal Style and Titles Act 1953, giving the Australian monarch, then Elizabeth II, the title Elizabeth the Second, by the Grace of God Queen of the United Kingdom, Australia and Her other Realms and Territories, Head of the Commonwealth, Defender of the Faith.
+This was replaced by the Royal Style and Titles Act 1973 to remove the reference to the United Kingdom and the term defender of the faith.